Quantum Algorithm for Low-Energy Effective Hamiltonians and Subspace Eigenvalue Problem: Introduction

-In this work, building on the effective-Hamiltonian philosophy, we address quasi-degenerate eigenvalue problems \emph{without} requiring energy resolution finer than $\Delta_{\mathrm{intra}}$ by formulating the task directly at the \emph{subspace} level.
-We choose a $d$-dimensional low-energy reference subspace $\mathcal{H}_d \subset \mathcal{H}$ (with $d \ll N$) and denote by $P$ the projector onto it (the “$P$-space”).
-We then solve the effective-Hamiltonian eigenproblem within $\mathcal{H}_d$, in the sense of the Feshbach projection framework~\cite{Feshbach1962,Lowdin1962IV}: the reduced problem reproduces exactly those eigenvalues of $H$ whose eigenstates have support on $\mathcal{H}_d$, and the corresponding model-space eigenvectors are \emph{lifted} to full-space eigenstates using a block-encoded wave operator $\widetilde\Omega(\lambda)$.
-This subspace-based approach naturally diagonalizes quasi-degenerate manifolds, directly detects (quasi-)degeneracies, and is broadly applicable in condensed-matter and quantum-chemistry settings where such manifolds are ubiquitous.
+In this work, we leverage the effective Hamiltonian formalism to address quasi-degenerate eigenvalue problems by formulating the task directly at the \emph{subspace} level.
+Rather than assuming that a \emph{single} eigenstate is isolated by a resolvable spectral gap, our goal is to recover a low-energy \emph{invariant subspace} (and its spectrum to a chosen tolerance), even when the relevant low-energy levels are clustered so closely that individual splittings are not meaningful at the working precision.
+We choose a $d$-dimensional low-energy reference subspace $P\mathcal{H}\subset\mathcal{H}$ and denote by $P$ the projector onto it.
+We then solve the effective-Hamiltonian eigenproblem within $P\mathcal{H}$ in the sense of the Feshbach projection framework~\cite{Feshbach1962,Lowdin1962IV}.
+The reduced eigenproblem reproduces the spectrum of full eigenproblem associated with states having nontrivial overlap with $P\mathcal{H}$, and the corresponding reduced eigenvectors can be \emph{lifted} to full-space eigenstates using the wave operator $\widetilde{\Omega}(\lambda)$ constructed on quantum computer.
+This subspace-based approach naturally diagonalizes clustered low-energy manifolds, directly detects (quasi-)degeneracy through the dimension of the recovered subspace, and is broadly applicable in condensed-matter and quantum-chemistry settings where such manifolds are ubiquitous.